jamiefolsom/arbotopia/_posts/2019-05-20-recording-the-last-spring-walks.md

 ![](/images/P1070892.jpg)American Robin on a loosely built nest on an asian corktree.

-Migrating warblers were present in small numbers but there was little song even though sun and mild wind seemed conducive for singing.
+Migrating warblers were present in small numbers but there was little song even though sun and slight wind seemed conducive for singing.
 We got pretty good looks at a Black and White Warbler:

 ![](/images/P1070799.jpg)